Nevada Commercial Tenant CAM Audit Rights [2026 Guide]

 Nevada Strip Center Market

-Beyond the tourism core, the Las Vegas Valley and Reno-Sparks metropolitan area have extensive neighborhood and community strip center retail on standard NNN terms:
+Beyond the tourism core, both the Las Vegas Valley and Reno-Sparks metropolitan area have extensive neighborhood and community strip center retail on standard NNN terms:

 Worked Example: Las Vegas Strip Center Tenant